The Greek Islands

 My passion for photography began in Corfu at the age of 17 where I tried to capture the things that gave the island its charm.
-The two weeks were a turning point in my creative journey and sparked a fascination with capturing small everyday details.
-Doors, shutters, window boxes, washing lines, flower pots and all the sweet things that give a home and location a personality.
+The two weeks were a turning point in my creative journey and sparked a fascination with capturing small everyday details – doors, shutters, window boxes, washing lines, flower pots and all the sweet things that give a home and location a personality.

-Oia is one of the most photographed places in Greece.
-It’s utterly breathtaking, and capturing the sunset is a must for any travel photographer.
+Oia is one of the most photographed places in Greece, it’s utterly breathtaking, and capturing the sunset is a must for any travel photographer.
 Oia is situated at the end of the island and is made up of clusters of white houses, restaurants and tiny chapels.
 It’s fun to explore the narrow, hilly paths because you never know what pretty scene you’ll find.

 Navagio Beach or Smuggler’s Cove, Zakynthos

-I hope you have a gorgeous day!
+Thanks for stopping by, I hope you have a gorgeous day!